APL-NavAid-for-Prosthetic-Vision/rtabmap_ros/README.md

    DEFAULT_TIMEOUT_SIGTERM = 2.0 #seconds

 Increasing the DEFAULT_TIMEOUT_SIGINT timeout to a sufficiently large value will allow the database write to complete without being interrupted by the ROS shutdown.

+# Acknowledgements

+Research reported in this publication was supported by the National Eye Institute of the National Institutes of Health under Award Number R01EY029741.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.